poetician/Alacritty-Themes/README.md

 # Alacritty-Themes
-Copy into alacritty.yml in ~/.config/alacritty/
+Copy the content of the selected file into ~/.config/alacritty/alacritty.yml in the section devoted to theming.